mtps3/Mtps3.github.io/_drafts/2017-04-24-plaidctf-pykemon.md

 Decoding the session was actually not needed to solve this challenge because the Pykemon ids are also in the HTML.

-I also just found out that if we already go to the trouble of decoding the session, we could read through it properly as well.
+We also just found out that if we already go to the trouble of decoding the session, we could read through it properly as well.
-It turns out the session would contain the flag anyway if a FLAG Pykemon was in the room.
+It turns out the decoded session already contains the flag if a FLAG Pykemon is in the room, but because all useful strings in the JSON are base64-encoded _AGAIN_, we didn't see it at first.

 ## Scripts